-- That same fat is eaten in parts of India as a natural medicine against rheumatism.
+- People eat that same fat in parts of India as a natural medicine against rheumatism.

-- Eating the tongue and drinking the blood can fight tumours in parts of northern India.
+- Eating the tongue and drinking the blood can fight tumors in parts of northern India.

 - Keeping a striped hyena penis in vermilion powder helps its male owner have multiple lovers.

 Eating hyena has also been considered an aphrodisiac.
-Even though the animal is completely wild, its meat is seen as halal, or lawful, in Islamic culture.
+Even though the animal is completely wild, its meat is considered halal or lawful in Islamic culture.

 It really doesn’t look good for the striped hyena.
-They are almost universally disliked, completely misunderstood, and their body parts can be sold for decent sums of money.
+They are almost universally disliked, completely misunderstood, and their body parts often sold for decent sums of money.

 Spotted hyena can move in clans of over 50, especially on East Africa’s open grasslands.
 They are social animals and will allow rivals to pass through their territory.

-10. Striped hyena are widespread across North and East Africa, the Middle East and India
+Striped hyena occur in North and East Africa, the Middle East, and India